top of page

 image of a book cover titles "Panama Canal Cruising, 21 reasons for cruising there, 3 types of canal transits, 27 planning tips

-Yes, seriously....142 sailings involving the Panama Canal, whether they are to there, from there, partial transits and full transits.
-I counted them up.
+Yes, seriously....around 100 sailings involving the Panama Canal, annually, whether they are to there, from there, partial transits and full transits.
 The region’s popularity continues to grow, leading to fully booked sailings by the world’s top cruise lines.

 You and your interests, budget, available time, needs and even wish list dreams will dictate what sailing is THE BEST CHOICE FOR YOU.